-Paradoxes exist in Africa's transformation.
-While economists worry about joblessness, factory bosses struggle to find pliant labour.
+Paradoxes exist at the heart of Africa's transformation.
+While economists worry about jobless millions, factory bosses struggle to find pliant labour.
 Workers arrive late and quit at harvest time.
 Contracts are hard to enforce.
 Markets gum up.

 In societies set to agrarian rhythms, the transition to industrial capitalism is a profound social rupture.
 It carries new notions of law, time and discipline, and creates new kinds of people: commercial farmers, docile workers, methodical managers.
 It means loss as well as gain.
 It should be no surprise when many people are indifferent or hostile to change.